danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ![what could possibly go wrong](../images/what-could-possibly-go-wrong.jpeg "what could possibly go wrong")

 For example, what if the inventory system sends a product code that the Rails e-commerce system doesn't have in its records?
-This could happen if the legacy system also manages in-store products that are not sold online, or maybe its just buggy and no one quite understands how it works.
+This could happen if the legacy system also manages in-store products that are not sold online, or maybe its buggy and no one quite understands how it works.
 Let's simulate this situation by producing a message in the Rails console for a non existing product code:

 ```ruby
 message = {